paul-grassi/800-63-3/sp800-63b/sec4_aal.md

 ## 4. Authenticator Assurance Levels

 As described in Section 2, this guideline defines three Authenticator Assurance Levels (AALs).
-In order to satisfy the requirements of a given AAL, a claimant must authenticate themselves with at least a given level of strength to be recognized as a subscriber.
+In order to satisfy the requirements of a given AAL, a claimant SHALL authenticate themselves with at least a given level of strength to be recognized as a subscriber.
 The result of an authentication process is an identifier, that simply conveys a "handle" to that subscriber that will be used each time that subscriber authenticates to that relying party.
 Optionally, other attributes that identify the subscriber as a unique person may also be provided.

 Detailed normative requirements for authenticators and verifiers at each AAL are provided in Section 5.